BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

 ### [Wallet creation]({{ '/guide/inheritance-wallet/wallet-creation/' | relative_url }})

-Our application lets users create flexible multi-key wallets with timelocked recovery paths to help them recover funds while they are still alive.
+Our application lets users create flexible multi-key wallets with timelocked recovery paths to help them recover funds.
 On top of that, users can create and manage dedicated inheritance keys that are held by their heirs.

 ---